-Of course, our bread is local: we bake bread rolls and other bakery items in the shop and we also offer supplies from Cottage Loaf in Fordingbridge and Long Crichel bakery near Wimborne.
+Of course, our bread is local: we bake bread rolls and other bakery items in the shop and we also offer supplies from Cottage Loaf in Fordingbridge, Long Crichel bakery near Wimborne and Bakehouse24 in Ringwood.

 Our milk is local: Pensworth from Southampton and Ivy Farm from Frome (OK, that’s 39 miles away, but still pretty local, eh?).
-We have local cheese supplies from Loosehanger and Lyburn Farm supplemented by Crook and Churn, all tasty and of great quality.
+We have local cheese supplies from Lyburn Farm and Crook and Churn, and Rosary Goat’s Cheese, all tasty and of great quality.

-Toukie Sheldon keeps us well stocked with her fudge and although honey supplies have been difficult to source we now have Wiltshire honey from Salisbury.
+Toukie Sheldon keeps us well stocked with her fudge and set, runny, or heather honey all produced less than a mile from the shop (as the bee flies).
 For chocoholics, we have mint chocolates from Summerdown Mints in Basingstoke and New Forest Chocolate from Hale.
-Our old favourite, New Forest Ice Cream from Lymington is always available and is now joined by a new arrival, Jude’s Ice Cream from Twyford.
+Our old favourite, New Forest Ice Cream from Lymington is always available.

 Our great range of beers includes long-standing favourites from Ringwood, Downton and Hopback Breweries: all local breweries with excellent reputations.
 Cider drinkers are not forgotten either, with a good stock of New Forest Cider from Burley.